srivatsshankar/the-trolley-problem/README.md

 A 3D browser-based trolley problem game built with Three.js that challenges players to navigate a trolley through multiple tracks while avoiding hitting people and obstacles.

+If you would just like to play the game you can find it at [itch.io](https://deuteriumexoplanet.itch.io/trolley-problem)

 ## Project Structure

 ```